Sections

 match (required):

-horizontal sections: Specifies both the start of the section group and the repeated starting line of each section.
-For example, in the preceding image, specify "Claim number".
-The section starts at the top boundary of this starting line, and the section's scope includes text to the left of this line.
-If the start of the section lacks an easy-to-match line, you can use the Require Stop and Offset Y parameters to start the section above or below the line matched by this parameter.
+Specifies the repeated starting line of each section.
+In the Claims loss run example, specify "Claim number".
+Each section starts at the top boundary of this starting line, and excludes text to the right of the line.
+If sections lack an easy-to-match starting line, use the Require Stop and Offset Y parameters to start each section above or below the line matched by this parameter.

-end: Ignores any anchor matches in the document after this line.
+end: Ignores anchor matches in the document after this line.
 For example, to extract solely September claims in the preceding image, specify "October".

-externalRangeobjecthorizontal sections: (Advanced) Enables anchoring on text that's external to the section group range in the sections' field anchors.
-For example, use the external range with the Intersection method when sections lack internal anchoring candidates.
+externalRangeobject(Advanced) Enables anchoring on text that's external to the sections in the sections' field anchors.
+For example, use an external range with the Intersection method when sections lack internal anchoring candidates.

 The external range defines a vertical range anywhere in the document.
 You can configure the external range to be static, or to repeat relative to each section.